Code of Business Conduct and Ethics

 Publication of the Code; Amendments and Waivers

-The Annual Report on Form 10-K, by reference to the Company’s Proxy Statement, if permitted by SEC rules, will also contain a statement that amendments to and waivers of the Code with respect to executive officers and directors will be posted on the Company’s website.
+The Code will be posted and maintained on the Company’s website and such posting will be disclosed in the Company’s Annual Report on Form 10-K, or by reference to the Company’s Proxy Statement if permitted by SEC rules.
+The Annual Report on Form 10-K or Proxy Statement also will state that amendments to and waivers of the Code with respect to executive officers and directors will be posted on the Company’s website.

-While waivers of the Code are not anticipated, any amendment (other than a technical or non-substantive amendment) to or waiver of the Code with respect to an executive officer or director shall require approval of the Board of Directors.
+While waivers of the Code are not anticipated, any amendment (other than a technical or non-substantive amendment) to or waiver of the Code with respect to an executive officer or director requires approval of the Board of Directors.
 In addition, any such amendment to or waiver of the Code with respect to an executive officer or director:

-Shall be disclosed within five (5) days of such action on the Company’s website for a period of not less than twelve months, or in a filing on Form 8-K with the SEC.
+- Shall be disclosed within five (5) days of such action on the Company’s website for a period of not less than twelve months, or in a filing on Form 8-K with the SEC.

-Shall be reported in the Company’s next periodic report with the SEC if not previously reported on a Form 8-K.
+- Shall be reported in the Company’s next periodic report with the SEC if not previously reported on a Form 8-K.

-Records of any disclosures relating to waivers of the Code shall be retained for no
+Records of any disclosures relating to waivers of the Code shall be retained for no less than five years.

-Adopted by the Board of Directors on March 18, 2004.
+Adopted by the Board of Directors on May 20, 2020.